CHAIRMAN OF THE BOARD

 Doug Anderson is chief executive officer of American Express Global Business Travel.
 Previously, Doug served as the CEO and President of Carlson Wagonlit Travel (CWT), after initially joining CWT as chief financial officer.

-Prior to joining CWT, Doug served as senior vice president and chief financial officer at SITA, an IT and telecommunications service provider to the air transport industry.
+Before joining CWT, Doug served as senior vice president and chief financial officer at SITA, an IT and telecommunications service provider to the air transport industry.

 Anderson spent 25 years at United Parcel Service of America, Inc. (UPS), where his most recent positions included senior vice president of finance and chief financial officer for UPS Logistics Group.
 He has extensive international experience in the Asia-Pacific region and Europe.